 NSW Health’s Director of the Communicable Diseases Branch, Dr Vicky Sheppeard, is urging travellers to check their measles vaccination status before going overseas.

-“Diseases such as measles remain common in many countries and without vaccination you can become infected while traveling, and then spread the disease to other susceptible people.
+“Diseases such as measles remain common in many countries and without vaccination you can become infected while travelling, and then spread the disease to other susceptible people.
 In 2015, three of the six cases of measles in NSW have been acquired in India,” said Dr Sheppeard.

 “Measles is highly infectious and contagious for people who are not fully immunised.
 It is easily spread through coughing and sneezing.
 If you are not fully immunised or intend to travel overseas make sure you talk to your GP about measles vaccination,” she said.